imjusthere92/FTD_Project/README.md

 05 sorts the equities at this point, and cuts down the current list of symbols from just under 6000, to ones with relevant FTD and short interest statistics.
 05 contains calculations to determine outliers, maximums, and to perform specific calculations using current data 05 eventually sorts the 5493 symbols down to 1563 symbols, based off symbols which have both 5% of their outstandingShares/Float fail to deliver in the past year, while ALSO having 20% of total volume in same time period recorded as short sales

 05 exports these symbols as 05_machine_learning_dict.pkl to be used in 06

+## The 05_machine_learning_dict.pkl contatins the list of stocks that will be used for the ML models.

 Finished up to here

 06 appends technical indicator data to the dataframes, shifts the data, and exports the new dataframes, ready to be used for Machine Learning.

+07 will run the Machine Learning models

 Next steps -